Offset Alpine fire: Background

 The Australian Securities & Investments Commission (ASIC) commenced an investigation into the ownership of a 38% stake in the company via secret Swiss bank accounts.
 Rivkin denied any knowledge of the ownership of the stake at the time, but in 2003 ASIC discovered that he himself, in partnership with Richardson and Kennedy, had been using Swiss bank accounts to trade in Offset Alpine and other companies.
 Rivkin committed suicide in 2005, before the investigation was completed, after being jailed on an unrelated insider trading matter.

 In January 2006 after a two-year legal battle, ASIC gained access to the relevant Swiss banking records.
 In September 2006 it was revealed that Richardson had almost $1.5 million in Swiss accounts which he had failed to declare to the Australian Taxation Office.

-In 2010 ASIC discontinued its investigation.
+In 2010 ASIC discontinued its investigation and ceased the provision of legal funds for court cases in Switzerland, where a Swiss bank refused to disclose the details of Rivkin's financial records (Swiss authorities also refused to take action against the bank).
+An amount of $A11 million that was held in Swiss bank accounts remains outstanding upon the closure of the investigation in April 2013.